tzcytpm/pl-comms-web/docs/modules.md

 # Module system

-The module system in privateLINE Comms Web is a way to add or modify functionality of privateLINE Comms Web itself, bundled at compile time for the app.
+The module system in PL Comms Web is a way to add or modify functionality of PL Comms Web itself, bundled at compile time for the app.
 This means that modules are loaded as part of the `yarn build` process but have an effect on user experience at runtime.